rlivings39/learning-ai/coursera-ai-courses/ai-for-everyone.md

 * **LLM** Large language model uses supervised learning (A->B) to predict the next word
 * **Supervised learning** Learns a mapping of A -> B like email -> spam (0/1); audio -> text transcripts; English -> Chinese; ad, user info -> click (0/1); image, radar info -> position of cars, obstacles, etc.
 * **Unstructured data** Generally things that humans produce without a direct scheme like images, audio, text.
+* **Machine learning** Field of study that gives computers the ability to learn without being explicitly programmed (Arthur Samuel 1959 made chekers AI).
+Often results in building a system that can take inputs at any time and give outputs.
+* **Data science** Science of extracting knowledge and insights from data.
+Often results in reports and presentations.
+* **Deep learning** Neural networks take an input A and produce an output B which is the prediction.
+E.g. for houses (size, # bedrooms, # baths, is rennovated) -> price.
+The NN is a big equation producing the output.
+* **

 AI serves to impact most fields